-It was determined that the Centre for Public Scrutiny (CfPS) were to be commissioned to undertake the review, bringing independence, a substantial experience of scrutiny from across the country and a ready-made scrutiny review methodology.
+It was determined that the Centre for Governance and Scrutiny (formerly known as the Centre for Public Scrutiny- CfPS) were to be commissioned to undertake the review, bringing independence, a substantial experience of scrutiny from across the country and a ready-made scrutiny review methodology.
 As part of the review process the CfPS undertook two member surveys: one designed for completion by members of Cabinet and members of Improvement and Scrutiny Committees and the other designed for all remaining members.
 CfPS also carried out a series of one to one meetings and discussion groups with:

 - The Leader of the Council;

 - Improvement and Scrutiny Chairs and Vice Chairs;

 - Improvement and Scrutiny Members by political group;

-- Cabinet Members;
+- Cabinet Members:

 - Opposition Leaders;

 - Executive Directors;